Smoking Cessation. Where do I start?

 Nicotine Anonymous: a 12 step Fellowship of men and women helping each other live nicotine-free lives.

-U.S. Environmental Protection Agency: Information about smoking, second hand smoke and smoke-free homes and cars pledges.
+U.S. Environmental Protection Agency: Information about second-hand smoke and smoke-free homes, cars, and kids.

 Do you live in the Philadelphia Area?
 You may qualify for smoking cessation studies at the Center for Interdisciplinary Research on Nicotine Addiction.